LivelyIE/web/tasks/markdown/T_HowMuchCanBorrow.md

 What banks consider your *variable income* are things like commission, bonuses and overtime pay.
 Depending on the lender, they will factor in 50% - 100% of this income by taking the average over the past 2 - 3 years.
 The longer you have been in the job, the more data they have and the more willing they are to take variable income into consideration.

-### Can I use investments as part of my deposit?

-Yes, though of course you will need to sell the assets and you may need to prove to your lender that you have covered tax owed on any profits.

-## Consider a Mortgage Broker

-If you feel like you could use a helping hand with your mortgage application then talking to mortgage broker with a deep understanding of the process could make the process easier for you.
-Choose from one of the brokers in the Lively app to make your application quicker and save thousands by finding the best rate for you.